How to Pay Your Credit Card Bills & Outstanding Balances Each Month?

 Note that overdue interest will compound daily until the outstanding amount is paid off in full, and there may be a minimum daily charge imposed.
 This – along with their Late Payment Fee – is why even a seemingly small credit card balance can quickly snowball into a substantial amount if you neglect to pay for a few months in a row.

 If you are consistently late in paying, your card issuer may impose a higher interest rate on your outstanding balance.
-If that happens, you will have to keep up with your payments for a few consecutive months in order to have your interest rate lowered back down.
+If that happens, you will have to keep up with your bill payments for a few consecutive months in order to have your interest rate lowered back down.

 Your credit limit will be reduced